Skip to main content

 Is solar-only right for you?

-Most homes get more out of a combined solar and battery system, but in a few cases solar on its own already covers the bulk of the saving.
-If any of these sound like you, panels alone are worth costing up first.
+Most homes do better with solar and a battery, but for some, panels alone already cover the bulk of the saving.
+If any of these sound like you, cost up solar-only first.

 EV driver